MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMDistributionPoint.md

 ### -AgreeDoincLicense

 When you use the **EnableDoinc** parameter, set this parameter to `$true` to accept the Microsoft Connected Cache server license terms.
-For more information, [download the license terms](https://go.microsoft.com/fwlink/?linkid=2157308).
+For more information, see [Microsoft Connected Cache in Configuration Manager](/mem/configmgr/core/plan-design/hierarchy/microsoft-connected-cache#licensing).

+If you've already agreed to the licensing terms, you don't have to include this parameter.
+You'll see this warning when you unnecessarily include it:<!-- 12502130 -->
+`The parameter 'AgreeDoincLicense' has been ignored.
+Reason: Once the license terms agreement is selected, it will be grayed out and never uncheck it.`

 ```yaml
 Type: Boolean